cyber-meow/anime_screenshot_pipeline/docs/Pipeline.md

 ### Command line arguments

 - `min_crop_size`: Minimum size for cropped image (shorter edge).
 Smaller images are dropped.
 Default is 320.
-- `remove_no_head`: Do not save images without head during cropping.
+- `crop_with_head`: Do not save images without head during cropping.
-- `remove_no_face`: Do not save images without face during cropping (this can be problematic if you want to learn how to draw characters from behind).
+- `crop_with_face`: Do not save images without face during cropping (this can be problematic if you want to learn how to draw characters from behind).

 ## Stage 3: Character Clustering or Classification